HannanHaseeb/timescript.py/README.md

-# Script for fetchin URLs from Wayback Machine.
+# Script for fetching URLs from Wayback Machine.